I don't know if you know, but the rubber used to make car tires is roughly the same as that used to make chewing gum.

 A chewing gum board

-Maupetit and Fischer have devised a system to promote a recycling path.
-The pilot project would consist of installing "rubber panels" in their university city of Nantes, where residents could stick their finished chewing gum.
+Maupetit and Fischer hypothesized a system to promote a recycling path.
+The pilot project would involve installing “rubber panels” in their university town of Nantes, where residents could stick their finished chewing gum.

-The tires would then be collected on these special "showcases", cleaned, molded together with a stabilizing agent and dyed with natural dye to form the bases of the wheels.
+The tires would then be collected on these special “boards”, cleaned, molded together with a stabilizing agent and dyed with natural dye to form the bases of the wheels.

 Because in theory it is feasible

 People have been chewing gum since the 1860s, but it wasn't until after World War II that manufacturers began using synthetic gums such as polyethylene and polyvinyl acetate.
 Such materials can be molded, pressed and hardened into different shapes, making the building material relatively strong and easy to work with.
-Furthermore, the offer is not lacking: chewing gum is everywhere.
+Furthermore, there is no shortage of offer: chewing gum is everywhere.

 Here, in summary, are the details of the project, which the two designers have called "Off The Street".